game-ci/documentation/docs/docker/01-docker-images.md

 #### Concurrent Builds on Windows and MacOS

-Windows and MacOS will consume a license seat for each concurrent build instance.
-This is in contrast to Linux based builds which consume the same seat allowing for unlimited simultaneous instances on the same license seat.
+Windows and MacOS will each consume an additional license seat if they are needed for a target platform.
 This is not an issue for free licenses, but for paid licenses, you will need to be mindful of starting too many parallel jobs as activation will fail.
 Below are some examples of number of consumed seats for a build:

 You are building for 1 target on a Linux based platform, 1 target for a Windows based platform, and 1 target for a MacOS based platform: